sysdiglabs/charts/charts/cloud-bench/README.md

 This chart deploys the Sysdig Cloud Bench on your Kubernetes cluster.

 >  ⚠️ **Deprecated Module**<br/>
-> This version of cloud-bench (agent-based) has been deprecated in favour of an agentles implementation.
+> This agent-based version of cloud-bench has been deprecated in favour of an agentless implementation.
 > See for more instructions for its installation at [Sysdig Secure for cloud - CSPM/Compliance with CIS AWS Benchmarks](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/#cspmcompliance-with-cis-aws-benchmarks)

 ## Installing the Chart